jeftegoes/AwsOverview/AWS Route 53.md

   - Ability to choose which locations you want Route 53 to use.
 - Health Checks pass only when the endpoint responds with the 2xx and 3xx status codes.
 - Health Checks can be setup to pass / fail based on the text in the first 5120 bytes of the response.
-- Configure you router/firewall to allow incoming requests from Route 53 Health Checkers..HTTP request
+- Configure you router/firewall to allow incoming requests from Route 53 Health Checkers.

 ### 2.7.2.
 Calculated Health Checks